 MBIM 608 - Advanced Virology

-4 credits, Spring term, alternate years beginning 2011.
-David Johnson, Ashlee Moses
+4 credits, Spring term, offered alternate years, next offering 2017.
+David Johnson, Ashlee Moses, Dan Streblow.

 This course covers molecular biology and immunology of eukaryotic viruses.
 Particular emphasis is placed on structure, transcription and replication, entry, assembly and egress, latency, and oncogenesis.

 This introductory course will provide students with an overview of how the immune system works and the special vocabulary and experimental systems that describe it.
 Reading and discussion of the textbook (Immunology by Janeway, et al, 5th Edition) with study questions and occasional experimental papers.
 The course is designed for two kinds of students; those specializing in other areas who want to learn enough immunology to gain access to the experimental literature and those with a particular interest in immunology as preparation for the Advanced Immunology course.